Savings Calculator

 CDs are time deposits that offer fixed interest rates for a specific term (3 months to 5 years or more).
 They typically offer higher rates than savings accounts but require you to lock in your money for the term.
 Early withdrawal usually incurs penalties.
 CDs are suitable for savings goals with specific timelines where you won't need the money before the term ends.

-Using Our Savings Calculator
+Expert Guide to Using Our Free Savings Calculator

 • Enter initial savings: Input your current savings balance or starting amount